copious-world/get-npm-assets/README.md

 # get-npm-assets

 A command line utility for copying asset files from the top level directory of a globally intalled npm package to the current working directory, the directory where the command will be invoked.
+Also, this utility copy assets from a package in the `node_modules` directory of a npm project dependency (which must be listed in `package.json`.

 ## purpose

 This utility is intended to make the installation and initial usage of node.js command line utitlies a little easier.
 It is useful especially for cases where an example configuration file is needed for users of the command line.
 This allows the user to get a file to start running the program without having to get it from another web page or digging down into the npm package directory to get a copy.
 Often times, the example configuration can be a template that the user can change values in for his own operations.

+This utility has been extended to the local case to aid in developing packages.
+It is helpful in getting JavaScript files or WASM files useful in testing prior to setting up package managers such as *rollup*.
+For instance, the package [wasm-base-wrap](https://www.npmjs.com/package/wasm-base-wrap) contains a few files in its asset directory that provide such things as a JavaScript class that picks up the methods from the WASM implementation.

 ## installation